 ♦ Vitamin E has healing properties and protects the skin from free radicals causing accelerated aging, and soothes inflamed skin.

 There are many more ingredients to consider including oils from Avocados, Grapeseeds, Sweet Almonds, and Shea and Mango butters to name a few.

 When the weather report announces a wind chill factor and sub-zero temperatures, before going outside apply a thin layer of a petrolatum-based product.
 The barrier of protection from this ingredient prevents the skin from becoming vulnerable to the inclement weather.

-A better approach is to choose a fruit enzyme, such as bromelain (pineapple) and papain (papaya).
-These natural enzymes are known to help speed up the skin’s normal renewal process.
-Additional benefits of using enzymes are they reduce skin irritation and inflammation.
+A better approach is to choose a exfoliating that you would use in the evenings.
+A concentrated blend of salicylic, lactic and mandelic acids will sweep away dead skin that dulls the complexion.
+Thes eagents are known to help speed up the skin’s normal renewal process.
+Additional benefits of using these pads are they reduce skin irritation and inflammation.